bklynlibrary/bklynConnect-curriculum/README.md

 ## Welcome
 Hi!
 Through the Brooklyn Public Library, we're coordinating the efforts of many people in Brooklyn to make wireless internet access and equitable technology training a reality for Brooklyn residents.
 We're excited you want to participate!

 This README file is meant to give you information about the curriculum as it develops, and to let you know how you and/or people in your community can contribute.
-A pilot of the project is being collaboratively designed and built in Brownsville, by youth participating in the Brownsville Community Justice Center's tech lab, trainers from the New America Resilient Communities program, and anyone in Brownsville who might benefit from the network.
+A pilot of the project is being collaboratively designed and built in Brownsville, Brooklyn, NY, by youth participating in the Brownsville Community Justice Center's tech lab, trainers from the New America Resilient Communities program, and anyone in Brownsville who might benefit from the network.
 This repository\[1\] will be used for collaborating on an open[2], reusable community technology curriculum for the program.

 - Visit the current iteration of [the curriculum site here](https://bklynlibrary.github.io/bklynConnect-curriculum/)
-- However, right now, the most complete version of the curriculum lives in [this google doc](https://docs.google.com/document/d/1sZLhq8VYMmUQGTuuZ0I7k-LEnMXuVUUwcUOOeXRQPus/edit?usp=sharing)
+- However, right now, the most complete version of the curriculum lives in [this google doc](https://docs.google.com/document/d/1sZLhq8VYMmUQGTuuZ0I7k-LEnMXuVUUwcUOOeXRQPus/edit?usp=sharing), which you can comment on

 ## Why this is important

 It can often feel like we have little control over our personal information, and by extension, our lives.
 Using the internet, or just existing in a connected world with sensors and monitoring technologies enables surveillance by law enforcement, parents, peers, and schools, can affect access to opportunities and resources, and can expose us in ways we never asked for.
 We want learners to build an understanding of how to personally control what information is transmitted, but also why and how governments, corporations, and nonprofit institutions use and control our data and communication tools, and how to make change in these systems (and how to build our own alternatives).

 ## How do we get this thing online?
-The course is still in progress, and currently the curriculum lives in [a living Google Doc](https://docs.google.com/document/d/1sZLhq8VYMmUQGTuuZ0I7k-LEnMXuVUUwcUOOeXRQPus/edit?usp=sharing), but we still need to port it to a simple-to-navigate website, and to incorporate ways for anyone to remix the curriculum for their own needs.
+The course is still in progress, and currently the curriculum lives in [a living Google Doc](https://docs.google.com/document/d/1sZLhq8VYMmUQGTuuZ0I7k-LEnMXuVUUwcUOOeXRQPus/edit?usp=sharing), but we still need to port it to a simple-to-use website that is usable by other educators and community organizers, and to incorporate ways for anyone to remix the curriculum for their own needs.
 Check out the our guide on [How to Contribute](CONTRIBUTING.md), and check out the [open issues](https://github.com/bklynlibrary/bklynConnect-curriculum/issues) to see what is still on our to-do list.

 ## What site template are you using?